meteofrance/meteonet/README.md

 ## II - Install the repository package

-Now that you have installed the dependencies, you can install the package located in our repository.
+Once the dependencies installed, you can install the package located in our repository.
 This package contains libraries that will help you manipulate our data.

 Go to the directory where you have cloned the repository, and enter: